 Materiality, Embodiment and Pedagogy Online

-Our new series highlighting the creative pedagogy of faculty and staff during the Covid-19 pandemic
+Our series highlighting the creative pedagogy of faculty and staff during the Covid-19 pandemic

 As teaching continued remotely during the spring 2021 semester and into the summer, we asked how our faculty and staff are bringing in the material and the embodied into their courses, what might at first glance seem a contradiction to or at least a distinct challenge in the online environment.
 Materiality - broadly defined as the physical properties of objects and how those objects may construct social meaning - and embodiment - broadly defined as the physical, corporeal aspects of agency, perception, communication and emotion - are vital to pedagogy, to research and to scholarship.
 But how does their meaning transform in the virtual teaching and learning context?
 How can the particular sensory experience of, for example, a book, manuscript, photograph or artifact exist and take on renewed or new meaning in an online course?
 How are the embodied practices of dance and the dramatic arts, for example, taught and experienced when instructors and students are unable to come together in a shared, in-person classroom space?
 What new pedagogical practices develop when physical objects, bodies and embodied practices are centered as sites of learning?
 These are some of the questions that center our conversations with faculty and staff across the College and across disciplines.